cedaro/better-internal-link-search/readme.txt

 = 1.1.2=
 * Fixed a bug that didn't allow builtin search modifiers to be disabled.
-* Disabled the default behavior to search for text selected in the editor automatically to prevent a delay on sites with a lot of content.
-Added an option on the Writing Settings screen to re-enable it.
+* Added an option on the Writing Settings screen to disable the automatic searching of text selected in the editor when the Internal Linking popup is activated, so that it doesn't cause a delay on sites with a lot of content.
+* Added an upgrade routine to setup default settings and store the current version number for future upgrades.
+* Added uninstall.php to remove options if the plugin is uninstalled.

 = 1.1.1 =
 * Fixed bug preventing link popup from opening in HTML mode.